 Maruya is a delicious Filipino dessert made by mashing ripe bananas, mixing them with a batter made from flour and milk and then deep-frying.
 It can also be served for breakfast or as a snack.

-Corned beef hash is a typical breakfast in the Philippines, but it can also be served as a main dish.
+Corned beef hash is a typical breakfast in the Philippines.
 The recipe uses canned corned beef and is sauteed with garlic, onions, tomatoes, and potatoes.
 It's commonly served with fried rice.

-Pansit bihon is similar to chow mein except it uses rice noodles, made from rice flour, which are thin and clear.
+Pansit bihon is similar to chow mein but made with rice noodles (from rice flour, which are thin and clear).
 The dish contains meat and vegetables and is normally served for special occasions and family gatherings.
+Enjoy this simple recipe!

 Tokwa't baboy is a Filipino dish of boiled pork and fried tofu.
-It's quite versatile: it can be served as an appetizer, a side dish with congee, a pulutan (food served with beer or cocktails), or as a main dish.
-It is usually served with a vinegar-based sauce.
+It can be served as an appetizer, a side dish with congee, a pulutan, or a main dish.
+It's usually served with a vinegar-based sauce.

-"Fried milk" might sound strange, but it's actually just deep-fried custard.
+"Fried milk" might sound strange, but it's actually just deep-fried custard!
 In Spanish, it's called leche frita.
-Unlike other versions that are coated in bread crumbs, what gives this an Asian twist is that it's coated in cornstarch and uses condensed milk, a common Asian dessert ingredient.
+This Asian-style dessert is coated in cornstarch and uses condensed milk.
+Make it yourself with this simple recipe!

 Gulaman is the Tagalog term for gelatin.
 This Asian-style jello is made from seaweed, called agar-agar.
-The texture is very firm, unlike American jello, which is very soft.
+The texture is firm, unlike American jello.
 Filipinos usually add fruits to the gelatin and it is served as a dessert, or as "merienda" (snack).

-In addition to beef and pork, Filipinos also eat goat meat.
-The spicy stew on this page features goat meat, as well as vinegar and liver, which are both common ingredients in many Filipino main dishes.
+In addition to beef and pork, Filipinos eat goat meat.
+This spicy stew features goat meat, as well as vinegar and liver, which are both common ingredients in many Filipino main dishes.

 Chicken inasal is the Filipino version of barbecued chicken.
 What makes this uniquely Filipino is the use of vinegar and annatto oil.
-It's one of the most flavorful grilled chicken recipes I've ever tried.
-I hope you enjoy it, too.
+It's one of the most flavorful grilled chicken recipes you'll ever try.

-Hototay (pronounced hoe-toe-tie) is a Filipino soup made with meat, vegetables, and steamed wontons, dumplings or potstickers.
-This dish is a wonderful example of the influence that Chinese cuisine had on Filipino food, especially since there are quite a few Filipinos of Chinese descent in my home country.
+Hototay (pronounced hoe-toe-tie) is a Filipino soup made with meat, vegetables, steamed wontons, dumplings, or potstickers.
+This dish is a wonderful example of the influence that Chinese cuisine had on Filipino food.
+Here's how to prepare it yourself.

-Ube halaya is a Filipino dessert or snack food that's made from mashed purple yams, milk, and sugar.
-It's can be enjoyed on its own, or it can be used as a jam on bread or toast.
+Ube halaya is a Filipino dessert or snack food made from mashed purple yams, milk, and sugar.
+It's can be enjoyed on its own, or used as a jam on bread or toast.

-Tocino is a main dish made usually with pork (baboy in Tagalog).
-Prior to refrigeration, Filipinos preserved meat using saltpeter (potassium nitrate), which is still used in making this dish.
-But in this recipe, you won't need it.
+Tocino is a main dish made usually with pork ("baboy" in Tagalog).
+Prior to refrigeration, Filipinos preserved meat using saltpeter (potassium nitrate), which is still used in making this dish (although you won't need it for this recipe).

-This dish is made from pork meat and pork blood.
+Dinuguan is made from pork meat and pork blood.
 It's similar to Polish czernina, or duck blood soup.
-If you like blood sausage or duck blood soup, you'll love this dish.
+If you like blood sausage or duck blood soup, you'll love this dish!

 You may be familiar with the Americanized interpretation of Chinese chop suey.
 The Philippines has its own version of this dish that contains quail eggs, chicken liver, and chicken gizzards.

 Kangkong is a green, leafy vegetable that grows widely in Asia.
 It is used in dishes and salads the same way Americans use spinach.
-In fact, kangkong is known as water spinach in the U.S. This vegetable cooks up quickly and is quite tasty, too.
+In fact, kangkong is known as water spinach in the U.S. This vegetable cooks up quickly and is quite tasty!

-This is a Filipino main dish made by frying a whole fish, or fish pieces, and then cooking it with fresh tomatoes and eggs.
+Sarciadong is a Filipino main dish made by frying a whole fish (or fish pieces) and then cooking it with fresh tomatoes and eggs.
 Here's how to prepare this delicious meal!

-This dish is similar to American beef stew in that its base consists of tomato, potatoes, and carrots.
-The main difference is the meat that's used: chicken rather than beef.
-In the Philippines, chicken is cheaper and more abundant, which means every household can afford to make this dish.
+The base of this stew consists of tomatoes, potatoes, carrots, and beef.
+In the Philippines, chicken is cheap and abundant, which means every household can afford to make this dish.
 Here's how to make it yourself!

 "Paksiw" refers to sour Filipino stews made with a vinegar-based sauce.
-Typically, the stew contains meat or seafood with vegetables.
+The stew typically contains meat or seafood with vegetables.
 This recipe uses fish and an Asian vegetable called ampalaya, or bitter melon/gourd.

-Ginataang hipon was probably influenced by Thailand, which uses coconut milk in some of their dishes.
+Ginataang hipon was probably influenced by Thailand, where coconut milk is used in some dishes.
 This is a stew of prawns and vegetables that are simmered in coconut milk.

 Arroz caldo is a thick rice soup made with meat.
 It's similar to the Chinese rice porridge that is known as congee or jook.